opengeospatial/teamengine/src/site/markdown/encoding-conformance-classes.md

 ## Configuration in CTL test

-* All the conformance class test should be at the main.ctl file, which is the starting point of the test that is based on ctl.
+The conformance classes must be configured on the second level of test hierarchy.
+Example: The starting-test of the suite references the test 'main' (which is the test on first level).
+The test 'main' executes several tests which should be marked as conformance classes, e.g. 'cc-one' and 'cc-one' (tests on second level).
+The tests assigned to a second level test may be grouped in hierarchies with undefined depth.
+Neither the test on the first level nor the tests below the second level can be configured as conformance classes!

-* To represent the conformance class and basic conformance class we need to add two attributes i.e. **`isConformanceClass`** and **`isBasic`**.
+To represent the conformance class and basic conformance class we need to add two attributes i.e. **`isConformanceClass`** and **`isBasic`**.

 #### isConformanceClass: